GenomicsAotearoa/hts_workshop_mpi/level3/07-ont-assembly.md

 #### Objectives

-* Use `Canu` to assemble quality filtered Nanopore sequences
+* Use `Flye` to assemble quality filtered Nanopore sequences
 * Use `racon` and `medaka` to polish the assembly
+* Compare the outputs of several assemblies using `QUAST`

 #### Keypoints